grafana/alloy/docs/sources/reference/components/prometheus.remote_write.md

 ### WAL corruption

-WAL corruption can occur when Grafana Agent unexpectedly stops while the latest WAL segments are still being written to disk.
-For example, the host computer has a general disk failure and crashes before you can stop Grafana Agent and other running services.
-When you restart Grafana Agent, it verifies the WAL, removing any corrupt segments it finds.
+WAL corruption can occur when {{< param "PRODUCT_NAME" >}} unexpectedly stops while the latest WAL segments are still being written to disk.
+For example, the host computer has a general disk failure and crashes before you can stop
+{{< param "PRODUCT_NAME" >}} and other running services.
+When you restart
+{{< param "PRODUCT_NAME" >}}, it verifies the WAL, removing any corrupt segments it finds.
 Sometimes, this repair is unsuccessful, and you must manually delete the corrupted WAL to continue.

-If the WAL becomes corrupted, Grafana Agent writes error messages such as `err="failed to find segment for index"` to the log file.
+If the WAL becomes corrupted,
+{{< param "PRODUCT_NAME" >}} writes error messages such as
+`err="failed to find segment for index"` to the log file.

 {{< admonition type="note" >}}